MrSwitch/esi/README.md

 # Specs

-Get the current specs by running from the installed directory
+View the [This ESI specs online](https://travis-ci.org/MrSwitch/esi) or by running from the installed directory

 ```
 mocha specs -R spec